 An annual spring showcase of teaching and learning projects across UBC Science with talks, a poster session, and workshops.

-The next Science Education Open House will take place in April 2023.
+The next Science Education Open House will take place on May 1, 2023.
 Check back later for more details!

 2022 Open House

 Hosted by Skylight on Thursday, April 28, 2022 at the Earth Sciences Building (ESB), 2207 Main Mall, UBC.

 If you are interested in viewing the recording of the Morning Session (Part 1 & 2), please email us at firstname.lastname@example.org.

 09:00-09:30 – ESB Atrium: Coffee available, check in at registration desk

 09:30-10:30 – ESB 1012: Morning Session (Part 1)

 - Update from Skylight - Gülnur Birol (Director, Skylight)

 - Looking Back, Looking Forward: Teaching and Learning in the Faculty of Science - Sara Harris (Senior Associate Dean, Academic) and Jaclyn Stewart (Associate Dean, Academic)